lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-kubernetes.rst

 To get a list of the different environments see :ref:`Observing-Interface-Operational-Environments`

-.. _Observing-Interface-Getting-Started-Kubernetes-Prerequisites:
+.. _Observing-Interface-Getting-Started-Kubernetes-Precondition:

-Prerequisites
+Precondition
 =============

 ..
-This section should provide simple overview of prerequisites before executing the procedure; for example, state of equipment, telescope or seeing conditions or notifications prior to execution.
+This section should provide simple overview of Precondition before executing the procedure; for example, state of equipment, telescope or seeing conditions or notifications prior to execution.
 ..
 It is preferred to include them as a bulleted or enumerated list.
 ..
 Do not include actions in this section.
 Any action by the user should be included at the beginning of the Procedure section below.
 For example: Do not include "Notify specified SLACK channel.
 Confirmation is not required."
-Instead, include this statement as the first step of the procedure, and include "Notification to specified SLACK channel." in the Prerequisites section.
+Instead, include this statement as the first step of the procedure, and include "Notification to specified SLACK channel." in the Precondition section.
 ..
 If there is a different procedure that is critical before execution, carefully consider if it should be linked within this section or as part of the Procedure section below (or both).

 - Have a FreeIPA account